Mice on Venus is a detective simulation game about investigating cases with ambiguous morality.

 Each of the ingame displays incorporate a material that allows any image to be split up into it's component RGB channels.
 This allows the game to emulate the real life method of displaying images on digital displays.

 Swappable Pixel Geometry : Due to the setup utilized within the material the Pixel Geometry arrangement can be easily swapped out and modified, even going as far as to allow for Colour calibration of each display. this allows for the single parent material to be utilized on various types of display.
-For instance the default setup has the Pixels setup in a standary TV_CRT arrangement, however some more 'advanaced' display will be swapped out for 'Diamoand' OLED arrangements.
+For instance the default setup has the pixels setup in a standard TV CRT arrangement, however some more 'advanced' display will be swapped out for 'Diamond' OLED arrangements.

 Distance based LCD : Although the game aim's to emulate some filmic effects, emulating realistic displays results in a real life phenomenon of a 'pattern' present when viewing displays on other displays. to remedy this the Material takes into account how far away the player is from the material.
 This is used to fade out the effect smoothy as the player moves away from the display.
-This results in an effect similar to how the player would perceive the effect, loosing any real definition between the lines, resulting in the image blending as it normal would in real life.
+This results in an effect similar to how the display transitions in real life; losing any real definition between the lines, resulting in the image blending normally.

 Controlled weather : During play occasionally it can begin to rain.
-Unreal's Particle System is used to generate the effect.
-The effect is produced relative to the players location, allowing the smallest number of particles to be rendered as possible, increasing the performance.
+The effect is produced relative to the player’s location, allowing the smallest number of particles to be rendered as possible, increasing overall performance.

-Vertex Painting : Vertex Painting is utilized to draw on the different levels of surfaces allowing the blending of Dry, Damp and puddles.
-This increased control allows for realistically rendered muddles and 'collection zones' to be baked onto surfaces at considerably higher resoltions.
-Furthermore aggressive LOD's are used to quickly reduce the geometry of the surface, avoiding any uneccessary performance loss.
+Vertex Painting : Vertex Painting is utilized to draw on the varying levels of dampness on surfaces.
+Going from Dry to Damp and then finally Puddle.
+This increased control allows for realistically rendered puddles and 'collection zones' to be baked onto surfaces at considerably higher resolutions.
+Furthermore aggressive LOD's are used to quickly reduce the geometry of the surface, avoiding any unnecessary performance loss.